VideoMem/mql-lpclient-latest/README.md

 This project contains an Object level abstraction of the Reliable Request/Reply (RRR) aka.
 Lazy Pirate client pattern.\
 It provides a high-level abstraction for this common pattern, a REQ/REP with a settable timeout and connection retries attempts.\
 It can be used as a more robust approach to plain socket interfacing/communication in MetaTrader platform.\
-Servers/Workers should REP type, as in standard synchronous REQ/REP.
+Servers/Workers should be a REP type, as in standard synchronous REQ/REP.

 ## Installation